-The death of Mahsa Amini highlights a global issue that many women endure, violence and oppression.
+The death of Mahsa Amini highlights global issues that many women endure:violence and oppression.
 Iran’s gasht-e ershad, otherwise known as the morality police that enforces modesty and dress code, had brutally beaten Amini until she collapsed while in their custody and later died in a hospital.
 Amini was considered to be improperly wearing her hijab.
 The violence enacted on Amini should not only be an outcry for radical change for the Iranian people but for the plight of women around the world.
-The …
+The hijab wasn’t …

 The reproductive rights of women across America are being threatened as Republican lawmakers continue to pass legislation restricting abortion, creating such strong limits on abortion access that some states have nearly reached a total ban on the procedure.